Thank you for showing an interest in the Music Society’s bursary scheme. It is vital that you read all of this information before applying.

 In order to be considered for The University of York Music Society Lessons Bursary, you must fill in the form on the Application page.

-The panel will consist of the President, two other representatives of The Music Society Committee, and a designated impartial advisor from the Music Department staff team.
+The panel will consist of the President, two other representatives of The Music Society Committee, and usually a designated impartial advisor from the Music Department staff team.

 All candidates will be informed of the outcome within three working days of the end of the audition period.
 They will be expected to sign the Bursary agreement, which will be presented to them at audition, before any funds are released.
+Last year’s agreement can be found here as an example.